forcedotcom/sfdx-scanner/messages/rules-command.md

 # flags.workspace.summary

-Set of files you want to include in the code analysis.
+Subset of files that make up your workspace.

 # flags.workspace.description